ghassanirfan/ESP32_bioacoustic_recorder/README.md

 ## Features

 - **Control and Download Recordings**: Start and stop recordings on the ESP32 devices and download the recorded files.
+- **Recording result**: Recording with 44.1 Khz and 32 bits per sample
 - **Local Network Operation**: Operates over a local Wi-Fi network without needing internet access.
 - **BirdNET Analyzer Integration**: Direct analysis of recordings using BirdNET Analyzer from within the client application.
 - **ESP32 Time Synchronization**: Synchronize ESP32 device time with the client device.